bugzilla/bugzilla.github.io/_posts/2002-11-18-status-update.md

 ### User Wildcard Matching

 Sites can now enable the use of wildcards and substrings in bug entry and editing forms.
-If the `usermatchmode` param is set to wildcard, then any "*" included in email addreses will be treated as a wildcard and cause the entry provided to be matched against all active userids and real names in the system.
+If the `usermatchmode` param is set to wildcard, then any "*" included in email addresses will be treated as a wildcard and cause the entry provided to be matched against all active userids and real names in the system.
 If `usermatchmode` is set to search, addresses that do not exactly match an existing email address will be matched as a substring as well.

 Two other paramaters influence the behavior of wildcards, `maxusermatches` and `confirmuniqueusermatch` permit a site to determine how broadly to apply ambiguous wildcards and to determine if all wildcard expansions should be confirmed.